ding-lab/misplice/README.md

 Usage: perl misplice.pl <run_folder> <step_number>

-<run_folder> = full path of the folder holding maf file for all mutations
+<run_folder> = full path of the folder holding maf file for all mutations and file for the sample list

 <step_number> run this pipeline step by step. (running the whole pipeline if step number is 0)